-The first is, after someone died the descendents would chisel caves out of the cliffs for placing the coffins.
-The coffins were then let down by rope from the top of the mountains.
-The higher the coffins were put, the more filial the descendents were.
+The first is after someone died the descendants would chisel caves out of the cliffs for placing the coffins.
+The coffins were then let down by a rope from the top of the mountains.
+The higher the coffins were put, the more filial the descendants were.

-The second way is, people cut tunnels and caves in the cliffs and then destroyed the tunnels to avoid robbing of the graves.
+The second way is, people, cut tunnels and caves in the cliffs and then destroyed the tunnels to avoid robbing the graves.